yunho-c/TapVirtualXbox/README.md

 # TapVirtualXbox
-Tap Strap 2 as Xbox 360 controller

 Big thanks to Nefarius and ViGEm community!

+Uses Tap Strap to detect gestures and inputs Xbox controller signals based on which gestures are used.
+Currently optimized for For Honor

+#How to use

+#Logic

+#Customization